 A Bill to require the Secretary of State to review the current arrangements for breast cancer screening, including the potential merits of reducing the minimum age at which women are invited for regular breast cancer screening and of increasing the use of automated breast ultrasound; and for connected purposes.

-The bill is at its second reading in the House of Commons.
-If it progresses, it would move to the committee stage for detailed consideration and then to further readings.
+The bill is at the 2nd reading in the House of Commons; if it progresses, it would move on to further stages such as committee discussion and consideration in the other House.

 Generated 21 February 2026